History of North Africa: European colonial period

 During the 18th and 19th century, North Africa was colonized by France, the United Kingdom, Spain and Italy.
 During the 1950s and 1960s, and into the 1970s, all of the North African states gained independence from their colonial European rulers, except for a few small Spanish colonies on the far northern tip of Morocco, and parts of the Sahara region, which went from Spanish to Moroccan rule.

-In modern times the Suez canal in Egypt (constructed in 1869) has caused a great deal of controversy.
+In modern times the Suez Canal in Egypt (constructed in 1869) has caused a great deal of controversy.
 The Convention of Constantinople in 1888 declared the canal a neutral zone under the protection of the British, after British troops had moved in to protect it in 1882.
 Under the Anglo-Egyptian Treaty of 1936, the United Kingdom insisted on retaining control over the canal.
 In 1951 Egypt repudiated the treaty, and by 1954 Great Britain had agreed to pull out.

 After the United Kingdom and the United States withdrew their pledge to support the construction of the Aswan Dam, President Gamal Abdel Nasser nationalized the canal, which led Britain, France and Israel to invade in the week-long Suez War.
 As a result of damage and sunken ships, the canal was closed until April 1957, after it had been cleaned up with UN assistance.
 A United Nations force (UNEF) was established to maintain the neutrality of the canal and the Sinai Peninsula.

+Europe and the Maghreb

+In the 1960's, the European Economic Community (later becoming the European Union), developed an economic and sociopolitical relationship with the Maghreb states.
+The treaty of Rome demonstrated this by inviting Morocco and Tunisia to create an agreement between these countries and the EEC.
+This cemented Maghreb nations trading with Europe and the EEC to overall influence their growth.
+Trading between Europe and Maghreb gradually increased, leading to the creation of the Global Mediterranean Policy, in 1972.
+This policy lasted until 1992.
+However, there was little financial benefit that this policy created for both parties.

+Complications

+The growth of the EEC called for more restrictive measures for trading with Maghreb due to security concerns.
+European strife also contributed to lack of trading between regions, with the Berlin wall falling and overall a necessity to draw their focus away from Maghreb.
+Maghreb had to deal with their own internal conflicts as well, as the 2nd Gulf War in 1991 caused sociopolitical turmoil without the states.
+While trading still occurs between these two parties, the Global Mediterranean policy was viewed as an overall disappointment.